-THIS is the online component of PNYX, a new, free periodical focused on current affairs in architecture and the city published weekly at the Architectural Association.
-It is edited by Adolfo Del Valle and Oskar Johanson, both current students of the Intermediate School.
+PNYX is a free weekly publication focused on current affairs in architecture and the city published at the Architectural Association.
+It is edited by Adolfo Del Valle and Oskar Johanson.

 PNYX takes its name from the hillside amphitheatre in Athens where the ekklesia (legislative assembly) of Athens would meet to consider recent proposals made by the Council in the Agora.
 A large, open–air meeting ground for debate between citizens, the Pnyx maintained a view of both the Agora in the city proper and the Acropolis, the site from which Athenian monarchs had ruled the city before the advent of democracy.

-As a platform for debate, PNYX will be a pluralistic, covalent enterprise.
+As a platform for debate, PNYX is a pluralistic, covalent enterprise.
 As editors we want to corral as many articulate speakers into that debate as possible (as the original Pnyx literally herded citizens from the Agora to the hillside with a rope wet with red paint).
-As such PNYX will maintain a standing open call for submissions, complaints, threats of libel, and general critique.
+As such PNYX maintains an open call for submissions, complaints, threats of libel, and general critique.
 Everyone has a position.
 We invite you to declare yours.